-- 1. As at the1st June, 2006, the Children Law, 2003 (Law 4 of 2003) had not been brought into force.
-When it comes into force, the words "parental responsibility (within the meaning of the Children Law, 2003) or care of" shall be substituted for the words "the lawful care or charge". - 2.
-As at the 1st June, 2006, the Children Law, 2003 had not been brought into force. - 3.
-Section 106 of the Trusts Law (2001 Revision) provided that - - 1.
-Section 233(1) of the Penal Code (2006 Revision) does not apply in relation to special trusts. - 2.
-For purposes of the Penal Code (2006 Revision) property held upon a special trust shall be regarded, as against the trustee of the property or of any power in relation to the trust, and against any enforcer of the trust, as belonging to others (except to the extent of the beneficial interest, if any, of the trustee or enforcer under the terms of the trust), and an intention on the part of any such trustee or enforcer to defeat the trust shall be regarded accordingly as an intention to deprive others of their property.
+- 1. Section 106 of the Trusts Law (2011 Revision) provides that - - (1) Section 239(1) of the Penal Code (2013 Revision) does not apply in relation to special trusts. - (2) For purposes of the Penal Code (2013 Revision) property held upon a special trust shall be regarded, as against the trustee of the property or of any power in relation to the trust, and against any enforcer of the trust, as belonging to others (except to the extent of the beneficial interest, if any, of the trustee or enforcer under the terms of the trust), and an intention on the part of any such trustee or enforcer to defeat the trust shall be regarded accordingly as an intention to deprive others of their property. - 2.
+By Order in Council made the 13th day of December, 2000, it is provided, inter alia, that "a homosexual act in private shall not be an offence provided that the parties consent thereto and have attained the age of eighteen years.".

-(Price \$ 22.40)
+(Price \$ 24.00)